Menu

 • Each class has a class code of conduct created by the pupils at the start of each academic year.

-• School Worship/assemblies/PSHCE follow regular themes and include E-safety, road safety, stranger danger and caring for the environment.
+• School assemblies/PSHE follow regular themes and include online safety, road safety, stranger danger and caring for the environment.

 • Attendance and punctuality are very good and all stakeholders are aware of the importance of being at school.